abdes/asap_app_imgui/README.md

 ## Overview

-- cmake as the build system with or without presets
+- `CMake` as the build system with or without presets
 - cross-platform portability on Linux, OS X and Windows
 - multiple compilers: clang, g++ and MSVC
 - modular structure with each module self-contained in a subdirectory within the project
-- build helpers in common/cmake to facilitate declaration of library, exe, test modules, for the end-to-end lifecycle including doc generation, test, packaging etc...
+- `CMake` build helpers to facilitate declaration of library, exe, test modules, for the end-to-end lifecycle including doc generation, test, packaging etc...
 - common facilities (common module) for platform specifics, assertions support, logging
 - unit testing with Google Test
 - code coverage with clang or g++
 - zero-touch valgrind, clang-tidy, clang-format, google sanitizers, etc.

-Development can be done locally or in a dev container with vscode.
+- development can be done locally or in a dev container with vscode.

 ## Getting the code